openedx/edx-platform/openedx/core/djangoapps/discussions/docs/decisions/0004-in-context-discussions-linking.rst

 To store Unit-level discussions settings, we can simply add a boolean field to the Unit block that specifies whether it is discussable or not.
-To be consistent with the above names we can call this field `discussions_enabled`.
+To be consistent with the above names we can call this field ``discussions_enabled``.

 A signal can be created using the new Hooks extension system proposed in OEP-50 that is triggered when discussions settings change.
 This signal can encapsulate all the data needed for setting up discussions from the modulestore.
-It can traverse through all teh Units in the course that match the criterion from the dicussions settings and provide the needed details as part of the signal data.
+It can traverse through all teh Units in the course that match the criterion from the discussions settings and provide the needed details as part of the signal data.

-A handler for the above signal, we create the discussion topics in `cs_comments_service` and add a mapping.
+A handler for the above signal, we create the discussion topics in ``cs_comments_service`` and add a mapping.
 If an existing unit with discussions is removed, we will disable the link but not delete the data.

 The discussion grouping at subsections will simply combine the topics from all